coteji/coteji.github.io/index.md

 So the target identifies which attributes you could provide and in the configuration script you write a function how to get this attribute from the test in the source.
 For example, your tests source is Java code and the target is Jira.
 To populate Jira ticket labels, you should provide the function that takes Java method as an input parameter, `Map<String, Any>` as an output, and within this function you put the list of lables to this map under the `labels` key.

-There are couple options to run the syncronization:
+There are couple options to run the synchronization:
 - Command line tool
 - Gradle/Maven plugin